Short proofs of theorems of Mirsky and Horn on diagonals and eigenvalues of matrices

 and that if $\Lambda$ and $D$ are both real, then the matrix can be taken to be real as well.

-The necessity of this condition is obvious.
-The argument that we have used to prove Horn's Theorem leads to a simple proof of the sufficiency, and a bit more: Let $[U_\Lambda]$ denote the $n$-square matrix that has $\Lambda$ as its diagonal sequence, and has $1$ in every entry immediately above the diagonal, and $0$ in all remaining entries.
-By a {\em unit lower triangular} matrix, we mean a square matrix in which every entry on the diagonal is $1$, and every entry above the diagonal is $0$.
-Recall that the unit lower triangular matrices are a group under matrix multiplication.
-We shall show:
+We now give a simple inductive proof of Mirsky's Theorem.
+Let $[T_\Lambda]$ denote the $N$-square matrix that has $\Lambda$ as its diagonal sequence, and has $1$ in every entry immediately above the diagonal, and $0$ in all remaining entries.
+A {\em unit lower triangular} matrix, is a square matrix in which every entry on the diagonal is $1$, and every entry above the diagonal is $0$.
+The unit lower triangular matrices are a group under matrix multiplication.
+The following result includes Mirsky's Theorem and a little more.

-{\em Under the condition (\ref{cond1}), there exists a unit lower triangular matrix $L$ such that the diagonal sequence of $L^{-1}[U_\Lambda]L$ is $D$.
-If $\Lambda$ and $D$ are both real, $L$ can be taken to be real.}
+\begin{theorem} There exists a matrix $A$ with eigenvalue sequence $\Lambda$ and diagonal sequence $D$ if and only if condition (\ref{cond1}) is satisfied.
+Indeed, under this condition, there exists a unit lower triangular matrix $L$ such that the diagonal sequence of $L^{-1}[T_\Lambda]L$ is $D$.
+If $\Lambda$ and $D$ are both real, $L$ can be taken to be real. \end{theorem}